 The idea of belly dancing with canes originates from Egyptian folkloric dances, in particular from the Saiidi region in Upper Egypt.
-The traditional male dance is called Tahib and it is a martial art, accompanied by music, is which the two fighters use a stick, called Assaya in Arabic, to hit and fence each other’s hits.
-Later, women incorporated the stick as a belly dance prop, and used it to imitate this typically masculine dance and make fun of it, in an affectionate and playful way.
-This dance is called in Arabic raqs al assaya, literally cane dance.
+The traditional male dance is called tahtib (also transliterated tahteeb) and it is a martial art, accompanied by music, in which the two fighters use a stick, called assaya in Arabic, to hit and fence each other’s hits.
+Tahtib as a martial art must have ancient roots as images of men fighting with sticks have been found depicted on ancient Egyptian stones.

 This twirling can be repeated a few times in a row and it can be associated to hip moves.
 Also, in between twirling, the dancer can let the hooked end of the stick rest on the floor and kick it lightly with her foot, to make it go upwards and then resume the twirling.

 An instructional DVD that I found particularly useful when learning assaya technique, is Raks Al Asaya by Virginia.
 This DVD is good if you need to learn the basics of how to use this prop.
 Virginia starts with the basics, such as how to hold the stick and how to twirl it, to teaching some simple steps and combinations from which you can develop her own performance once you have grasped the basics.
 Virginia’s instructions are very clear and thorough.